apache/incubator-xtable/website/blog/OneTable-is-now-Apache-XTable.md

 The goal of OneTable was to anchor its success in neutrality, guided by strong community values.
 From the very beginning, the project[ expressed its desire](https://cwiki.apache.org/confluence/display/INCUBATOR/XTable+Proposal) to be incubated under the [Apache Software Foundation](https://www.apache.org/).
-Today, we are excited to announce that OneTable has been accepted as an incubating project by Apache and will henceforth be known as **Apache XTable**.
+Today, we are excited to announce that OneTable has been accepted as an incubating project by Apache and will henceforth be known as **Apache XTable™**.
 As part of the incubation, the project has transitioned the code repository to the Apache infrastructure and adopted the [community-driven development principles](https://community.apache.org/) of the Apache Foundation.